ertekinbatuhan/BudgetBuddy/README.md

 - **Alamofire**:
   - A robust networking library for Swift, facilitating smooth and efficient handling of network requests and API interactions.

+- **Google Generative AI**:
+  - Used for advanced AI-driven insights and recommendations, enhancing financial management with personalized feedback and analysis.

 - **Charts**:
   - A powerful charting library for Swift, used to create various types of charts and graphs for visualizing financial data.

 - **Lottie**:
   - Integrated for smooth animations, providing an engaging and visually appealing user experience.

 ## Architecture Used
 The ButceDostu app is built using the MVVM (Model-View-ViewModel) architectural pattern.
 This architecture helps to separate the business logic and data handling from the user interface, making the app more modular, testable, and maintainable.